 Summer 2018 Graduate Education Courses

-Summer 2018 tuition incentive is 25% off the per credit price for all GED courses!
+Summer 2018 tuition incentive is 25% off the per credit price.
+All GED courses are $440 per credit!

 Please note: the summer incentive does not apply to Independent Studies, Contract Courses GED 527, GED 635, or courses taken for audit.

-Registration for matriculated students begins February 19th.
-Registration for all other students begins March 19th.
+Registration is now open for all students.
 Course offerings, dates and times are subject to change.

 Graduate Education Course Schedule